molgenis/capice/README.md

     * `spliceai_scores.masked.snv.hg38.vcf.gz.tbi`
 * BCF tools v1.14-1
 * Python >=3.8

-Note: Certain plugins might not be needed if training/predicting without using all possible features offered by CAPICE.

 ## Install
 The CAPICE software is also provided in this repository for running CAPICE in your own environment.
 The following